SebastianRValdivia/WritingTheTabulaRasa/book/en/book.md

 Let's delve into the first stage: introducing new concepts.

 To understand what information is, we must first ask: How is information formed?
 The definition we will use for information is **a set of organized data that is useful**. *Data* is the smallest unit; it can be facts, objects, numbers and so on.
 On their own, data is meaningless; they must be grouped in a way that makes sense.
 This grouping, in turn, is not random; data has a connecting relationship.
 A memorable date is composed of the day and month's numbers, along with the reason for it to be remembered.
-In the image below, you can see data coming together to form a tiny piece of information, for example, the International Women's Day.
+In the image below, we can see data coming together to form a tiny piece of information, for example, the International Women's Day.

 <div style="width: 500px; margin: 5px;">